ntustison/BraTS-Reg22/README.md

 registration parameter sets [1-2] which have been packaged within the different ANTsX platforms, specifically ANTs, ANTsPy, and ANTsR [3].
-Each of these parameter sets consists of multiple transform stages for determining anatomical corresponce.
+Each of these parameter sets consists of multiple transform stages for determining anatomical correspondence.
 Initial linear estimation of transform parameters comprises center of (intensity) mass alignment followed by optimization of both rigid and affine transforms using mutual information as the similarity metric [4].
 The final deformable alignment utilizes symmetric normalization (SyN) with Gaussian [5] or